mahendrapaipuri/ceems/README.md

 ```
 /path/to/ceems_api_server \
     --resource.manager.slurm \
-    --storage.data.path="/var/lib/ceems" \
+    --storage.data.path="data" \
     --log.level="debug"
 ```

-Data files like SQLite3 DB created for the server will be placed in `/var/lib/ceems` directory.
-Note that if this directory does exist, `ceems_api_server` will attempt to create one if it has enough privileges.
+Data files like SQLite3 DB created for the server will be placed in `data` directory.
+Note that if this directory does not exist, `ceems_api_server` will attempt to create one if it has enough privileges.
 If it fails to create, error will be shown up.